Bejswarup/Algo_Trading/README.md

-# Algo Trading with Zerodha Kite
+# Algo Trading without API Key with Zerodha Kite

 **Important: This guide is intended for Zerodha Kite users only.**